 4.5 Where a repeat male applicant serves as a Mahram to his wife and or female members of his family who are all 1st-time hajjis, he will score 100 points.

 4.6 A repeat male serving as Mahram to a combination of 1st time and repeat hajjis in his family group will not be eligible for the 100 points.
 The repeat rule will apply and the group’s score will be averaged.

-5.1 To ensure complete transparency and integrity within SAHUC of all registration and accreditation processes, an external audit is carried out on the registration system prior to the release of accreditation.
+5.1 To ensure complete transparency and integrity within SAHUC of all registration and accreditation processes, an external verification is carried out on the registration system prior to the release of accreditation.